mmstick/cargo-deb/README.md

 In `.cargo/config` you can add `[target.<target triple>] strip = { path = "…" }` to specify a path to the architecture-specific `strip` command.

 ### Custom build flags

+If you would like to handle the build process yourself, you can use `cargo deb --no-build` so that the `cargo-deb` command will not attempt to rebuild your project.

     cargo deb -- <cargo build flags>